fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 2024 has been the wildest year of my life so far and a fun exercise in finding what my real interests are when I'm not worried about who I *should* be.
 This has involved taking a break from cycling (wow, I never thought I'd say this), leaving most social media, some friends, and even a relationship.
-Instead, I've found myself drawn towards coding, running, lifting, and meditation.
+Instead, I've found myself drawn towards coding, running, weightlifting, and meditation.

 Nothing has affected how I relate to the world as much as meditation.
 I started in 2020, but my practice was inconsistent until last year, and this summer I decided to step it up.